zstar1003/CAL/README.md

 # HUS-ADC
-HUS-ADC: A Two-Phase Active Learning Strategy for Object Detection Official Code
+HUS-ADC: A Two-Phase Active Learning Strategy for Object Detection